gatsbyjs/gatsby/docs/docs/porting-an-html-site-to-gatsby.md

 ### Hosting the new website

 Once built, the contents of the `/public` folder are ready to be hosted at the root (`/`) of a domain.
 The files can be deployed in similar ways to how your existing HTML site may have been deployed.
 For more deployment options including automation with git and cloud services, see the [Deploying and Hosting page](/docs/deploying-and-hosting/).

+What about migrating a section of a site?
+No problem.
+The Gatsby build output in `/public` can be mixed with existing files.

 If the Gatsby site is to be hosted at a non-root path, e.g. `example.com/blog/`, Gatsby needs to be informed so page and asset links in the built output can be prefixed.